coolhva/alfred-symantec-threat-explorer/README.md

 # Symantec Threat Explorer for Alfred
-This workflow shows Threat Intelligence about URL's by using the Symantec Threat Explorer API.
+This workflow shows Symantec Threat Intelligence about URL's by using the Symantec Threat Explorer API.
 A valid API key is needed for this workflow to function.

 1. Install the workflow (download is available in releases)